ccb-hms/ontology-mapper/README.md

     Save the generated mappings to a file (specified by `output_file`)

 `seperator` : str
-    Character that seperates the source term values if a file input is given.
+    Character that separates the source term values if a file input is given.
 Ignored if the input is not a file path.

 `use_cache` : bool
     Use the cache for the ontology.
 More details are below.

-`term_type` : str
+`term_type` : term.OntologyTermType
-    Determines whether the ontology should be parsed for its classes (ThingClass), properties (PropertyClass), or both.
-Possible values are ['classes', 'properties', 'both'].
-If it does not match one of these values, the program will throw a ValueError.
+    Specifies whether to map to ontology classes, properties or any of the two.
+Possible values are ['class', 'property', 'any'].

 `incl_unmapped` : bool
     Include all unmapped terms in the output.
-If something has been tagged Ignore (see below) or falls below the `min_score` threshold, it is included without a mapped term at the end of the output.
+If something has been tagged 'Ignore' (see below) or falls below the `min_score` threshold, it is included without a mapped term at the end of the output data frame.

 All default values, if they exist, can be seen above.